 As a night crawler, I usually buy food in bulk to avoid rush times.
 But the problem is that i sometimes throw expensive food out because i have forgotten it in the back of my fridge.
 I live alone in the downtown and there is nobody to remind me of the various items left in my fridge.
 The bad thing is that i had no money to replace them. i had it in mind that i have something to fall on as food when i get home.
 Now, it’s a bunch of disappointment that i got.
 It does also happen with the things i kept in the kitchen.

-Each time, I throw away food more than five times in a … Continue reading
+Each time, I throw away food more than five times … Continue reading